For the Night: Release and commercial performance

 "For the Night" was released on Pop Smoke's posthumous debut studio album Shoot for the Stars, Aim for the Moon, as the third track on July 3, 2020.
 The song was later released as the album's fourth single on October 3, 2020, by Victor Victor Worldwide and Republic Records.
 An EP for "For the Night" of the same name was released on October 7, 2020.
 The EP also features "Hello", "The Woo", "Got It on Me", "Creature", and "Aim for the Moon.

 Following the release of Shoot for the Stars, Aim for the Moon, "For the Night" debuted and peaked at number six on the US Billboard Hot 100, giving Pop Smoke his first, DaBaby his fourth, and Lil Baby his fifth top-10 hit in the US.
 The song simultaneously peaked at number four on the US Hot R&B/Hip-Hop Songs and number one on the US Rhythmic charts, with the latter becoming Pop Smoke's first song to top the chart and any Billboard chart altogether.
 "For the Night" remained atop the Rhythmic chart five nonconsecutive weeks, making it Pop Smoke's longest reign at number one.
-The Recording Industry Association of America certified the single a quadruple platinum certification, which denotes four million units based on sales and track-equivalent on-demand streams.
+The Recording Industry Association of America certified the single a octuple platinum certification, which denotes eight million units based on sales and track-equivalent on-demand streams.

 The single also reached the top 10 in Canada, New Zealand, Norway, Switzerland, and Portugal.
 It peaked at number one in Greece's singles chart.
 The song was certified double platinum in Australia by the Australian Recording Industry Association while being certified gold in Austria and the United Kingdom by the International Federation of the Phonographic Industry and British Phonographic Industry, respectively.